 It appears that Locke’s primary concern for his congregation is their human rights.
 However, the primary concern of a pastor should be the safety of the sheep that he is entrusted with.

-When we come together as a church, we should “consider one another in order to stir up love and good works” (Hebrews 10:24).
+When we come together as a church, we should “consider one another to stir up love and good works” (Hebrews 10:24).
 There is nothing good in telling people to not wear a facemask.
 Therefore, politics and mandates should have no place in the presence of God.

 Jesus is the Shepherd of shepherds.
 He is the model shepherd.
 Listen to what He says about hirelings, shepherds, and sheep: